Panchito Alba: Film career

 In 1993, Panchito lived for a while in the United States, purportedly to seek treatment after being diagnosed with Parkinson's disease.
-In early 1995, his best friend Dolphy and nephew Babalu visited him in the States where he was convinced to appear in the movie "Home Sic Home", a comedy film shot both in the Philippines and San Francisco, U.S.A. and produced by Star Cinema.
-Though his movements were limited throughout the movie due to his medical condition, his comeback was well-received by the viewers.
+In early 1995, his best friend Dolphy and nephew Babalu visited him in the States where he was convinced to appear in the film Home Sic Home, a comedy film shot both in the Philippines and San Francisco, U.S.A. and produced by Star Cinema.
+Though his movements were limited throughout the film due to his medical condition, his comeback was well received by the viewers.
 Soon after he decided to come back to the Philippines to resume his showbiz career.
-His guesting in Home Along da Riles rated high and he was cast in Dolphy and Vandolph's movie "Father en Son".
+His guesting in Home Along da Riles rated high and he was cast in Dolphy and Vandolph's film Father en Son.
 However, while doing some scenes for the film in October 1995, he suffered a stroke that left him comatose.
 A video of him lying incapacitated in bed aired on Philippine television.

 During his comatose period at the hospital, he was able to receive medical and financial support from his former co-stars.
 Aside from Dolphy, Eat Bulaga main hosts Vic Sotto and Joey de Leon also visited him.
-He died two months later, on December 18, 1995 at the age of 70, two days after the death of Bert Tawa Marcelo, and two months before his 71st birthday.
+He died two months later, on December 18, 1995, at the age of 70, two days after the death of Bert Tawa Marcelo, and two months before his 71st birthday.
 It was also reported that Dolphy decided to include Panchito's partially-shot scenes in "Father en Son" at the final film cut as tribute to his long-time comic partner.

 In 2007, Alpha Music Corporation released an album-compilation entitled The Best of Dolphy & Panchito, featuring 14 comedic duets of the comic tandem.